guillermooo/sublime-undocs/source/extensibility/syntaxdefs.rst

 Syntax Definitions
 ==================

-Syntax definitions make Sublime Text aware of different languages.
-Most prominently, they work together with colors to provide syntax highlighting.
-Because syntax definitions carve scopes in a source code file, however, they provide fine-grained contextual information on which many editing features rely.
+Syntax definitions make Sublime Text aware of programming and markup languages.
+Most noticeably, they work together with colors to provide syntax highlighting.

-In broad strokes, Sublime attempts to match rules defined in syntax definitions against the buffer's text and gives occurrences names known as *scopes*.
-Scopes are then used to determine the course of action when dynamic items like snippets or commands are triggered.
+Their purpose is to define *scopes* in a source code buffer that divide the text in named regions.
+Many editing features in Sublime Text make extensive use of this fine-grained contextual information, like snippets and key bindings.

+Essentially, syntax definitions consist of regular expressions used to find text and more or less arbitrary, dot separated strings called *scopes* or *scope names*.
+For every occurrence of a given regular expression, Sublime Text gives the matched text its corresponding *scope name*.

 Prerequisites
 *************